lpww/shopper/README.md

 welcome to shopper - the best shopping list app on the web!

-this repo contains 2 seperate codebases: `client` and `server`.
+this repo contains 2 codebases: `client` and `server`

-## client

-`client` is a react ui that can be used to work on your shopping list from a web browser
+- `client` is a react app that can be used to edit your shopping list from a web browser

-## server

-`server` is a node server that can be used to manipulate and store your shopping list via graphql requests
+- `server` is a node server that can be used to interact with a database via graphql requests

 ## quick start guide

 - clone the repo `git clone https://github.com/lpww/shopper.git`
+- run database: `cd server && docker-compose up`
+- run server: `cd server && npm ci && npm run dev`
 - run client: `cd client && npm ci && npm start`
-- run server: `cd server && npm ci && npm run dev`